-The IEA noted in its Global EV Outlook 2022 that total electric cars sold annually worldwide grew from about 120,000 in 2012 to 6.6 million in 2021, bringing the total number of electric cars to approximately 16.5 million, around triple the number from 2018.
-Electric car sales in the first quarter of 2022 were 2.1 million, up 75% from the same quarter of 2021.
-This was driven mainly by government subsidies and policy initiatives, such as the phasing-out of internal combustion engines and vehicle electrification targets.
-IEA forecasts are for electric vehicles ("EVs") to grow from 17 million in 2021 to 70 million registered vehicles by 2025 and 190 million by 2030, which the IEA forecasts would reduce worldwide demand for oil products by 3.4 million barrels per day in 2030.
-IEA stated that EV operations in 2019 avoided the consumption of almost 0.6 million barrels per day of oil products.
+The IEA noted in its Global EV Outlook 2023 that total electric cars sold annually worldwide grew from about 120,000 in 2012 to more than 10 million in 2022, bringing the total number of electric cars to approximately 26 million, more than five times the number from 2018.
+Electric car sales in the first quarter of 2023 were 2.3 million, up 25% from the same quarter of 2022.
+This was driven mainly by government subsidies and policy initiatives, such as the phasing-out of internal combustion engines and vehicle electrification targets, combined with high oil prices in 2022 that further motivated prospective buyers.
+IEA forecasts are for electric vehicles ("EVs") to grow from 17 million in 2021 to 240 million by 2030, which the IEA forecasts would reduce worldwide demand for oil products by 5 million barrels per day in 2030.
+IEA estimates that EV operations in 2019 avoided the consumption of almost 0.7 million barrels per day of oil products.
 According to the World Economic Forum, there were about 1.1 billion cars registered in 2015 and there will be about 2 billion cars registered by 2040.

-According to the IEA, U.S. biodiesel production increased rapidly from 32,000 barrels per day in 2009 to 118,000 barrels per day in 2020, a growth of about 260% (that production was up from 112 thousand barrels per day in 2019).
-During the same period, diesel production from U.S. refineries grew from an average of 4.0 million barrels per day in 2009 to a maximum of 5.6 million barrels per day in December 2018 before declining to 4.6 million barrels per day in January 2021 during the pandemic.
+According to the IEA and EIA, U.S. biodiesel production increased rapidly from 32,000 barrels per day in 2009 to 106,000 barrels per day in 2022, a growth of about 231%.
+During the same period, diesel production from U.S. refineries grew from an average of 4.0 million barrels per day in 2009 to 4.8 million barrels per day in 2022, a growth of about 20%.
 A growth in EVs or a slowdown in imports or exports of crude or petroleum products worldwide may result in decreased demand for our vessels and lower charter rates, which could have a material adverse effect on our business, results of operations, cash flows, financial condition, and ability to make cash distributions.